Tech Stack and Architecture Overview

 We are developing a secure, reliable wallet service for enterprises and financial institutions to automate their DLC and Bitcoin interactions.
 This tool is built in Rust and leverages a well developed and featureful open-source DLC management project.

-The Bitcoin Oracles make up a disjoint set of independent nodes running DLC oracle software.
+The Bitcoin Attestors make up a disjoint set of independent nodes running DLC Attestor software.
 They are used to sign and attest to DLC outcomes.
 See the above section for more details.

 Smart contracts on decentralized blockchains provide the best, most secure and reliable way to manage secure applications, such as payment protocol.
 They are open source, decentralized, censorship resistant, and immutable.

-This is why we connected our Bitcoin Oracles to blockchain dapps to provide the best digital currency with the best platforms for application development.
+This is why we connected our Bitcoin Attestors to blockchain dapps, to provide the best digital currency with the best platforms for application development.

-In order to communicate between our Bitcoin Oracles and the smart contracts using DLCs, the DLC listener is used.
-This tool passes the create and payout steps of the contracts between the smart contracts and the Bitcoin Oracles.
+In order to communicate between our Bitcoin Attestors and the smart contracts using DLCs, the DLC listener is used.
+This tool passes the create and payout steps of the contracts between the smart contracts and the Bitcoin Attestors.

-There is essentially no logic in the listener, and in order to ensure safety, we will verify the results of the Bitcoin Oracles on chain, guaranteeing that the Oracles signed the correct values and there was no manipulation anywhere along the path.
+There is essentially no logic in the listener, and in order to ensure safety, we will verify the results of the Bitcoin Attestors on chain, guaranteeing that the Attestors signed the correct values and there was no manipulation anywhere along the path.